Coming to Barcelona? Get a copy of Eat Guides: Barcelona to dine like a local in the city. $4.99

 By Nancy Todd

 In Barcelona, there are 400 thefts reported a day and hundreds that go unreported.
-Three kids, about 8 years old, came up to me at 3pm in the afternoon on Jaume I Plaça in front of the government buildings.
-One held a clip board in front of my face.
+Three kids, about 8 years old, came up to me at 3:00 pm in the afternoon on Plaça Jaume I in front of the government buildings.
+One held a clipboard in front of my face.
 Two others stared pawing me.
-I screamed at them to, “get the fuck away from me.”
+I screamed at them to, “Get the fuck away from me.”

 Even though Regina and I consider ourselves seasoned travelers, we have been robbed.
 We know you know a lot of the rules.
 Here are reminders to stay safe.
 These reminders have been around for years, and theft keeps happening all the time.
 Intuition is your best guide.